mariahnorell/website/content/publications/cortisol/index.md

 publication: "Journal of Psychology and Behavioral Science"
 publication_short: ""

 abstract: We investigated the effect of different levels of exercise on memory and cortisol levels in young adults.
-Participants included students (n = 124) from a large University.

 # Summary.
 An optional shortened abstract.
 summary: ""